manuel-192/m-more/Source/mirrorlist-m/README.md

 repository definitions for packages in https://github.com/manuel-192/m-more and https://github.com/manuel-192/m-m.

-You may add a reference to this file in the end of your /etc/pacman.conf:
+You may add a references to this file in the end of your /etc/pacman.conf, e.g.:
 <pre>
-[mirrorlist-m]
+[m-m]
+Include = /etc/pacman.d/mirrorlist-m

+[m-more]
 Include = /etc/pacman.d/mirrorlist-m
 </pre>